Koala Kid: Plot

-In Australia, a white koala named Johnny is teased about his color, so he joins a traveling circus with the help of Hamish, a Tasmanian Devil, and Higgens, a spider monkey photographer.
+In Australia, a white koala named Johnny is teased about his color, so he joins a traveling circus with the help of Hamish the Tasmanian Devil, and Higgens the spider monkey photographer.
 He is disappointed that he is part of the freak show instead of the main acts in the big tent.
-The top act is "Wild Bushman" who takes all the audience from the freak show.
+The top act is "Wild Bushman" which takes all the audience from the freak show.
 Johnny checks out the show and accidentally becomes part of it, and The Wild Bushman saves him.

-While traveling to a new location, their wagon train car becomes unattached and crashes in the desert of "The Outback".
+While traveling to a new location, their wagon train car becomes unattached and crashes in "The Outback".
 On their quest to go to the next location of the traveling circus, "Precipice Lake", they come upon a billabong.
 They witness from their cliff location a pack of dingos, Blacktooth, Loki, Cutter, and Butch, as well as their thylacine ally Hex, chasing a bilby but is rescued by a kangaroo named Mac, a wombat army, and Miranda, a vine-swinging female koala talented at throwing a boomerang.
-A vulture named Boris reveals that a Saltwater crocodile named Bog intends to take over the billabong.
-When their rescue goes wrong, and the dingos threaten to take over, the rock Johnny is on breaks free, and he slides down the cliff and ends up rolling on top of a boulder, chasing the dingos away.
+A vulture named Boris reveals that the Saltwater crocodile Bog intends to take over the billabong.
+When their rescue goes wrong, and the dingos threaten to take over, Johnny then escapes and slips down the cliff and ends up rolling on top of a boulder, chasing the dingos away.
 Hamish introduces the now-famous white koala as "Koala Kid".
 Miranda is unimpressed, but Johnny watches her from a tree as she practices.
 When noticed, Miranda breaks the branch he is on with her boomerang and complains about him watching in secret.
 He tries to lie out of that accusation but ends up suggesting he is an expert at the boomerang and is proven wrong when offered to try it himself.